Neck & Spinal Cord Injury Lawyers in Quincy

 Tireless Advocacy for Injured Workers & Their Loved Ones

 Neck and spinal cord injuries can be serious and life-threatening.
 Unfortunately, certain professions come with a high risk of these types of injuries.
-Construction workers, landscapers, warehouse workers, nurses and any other worker that is required to lift heavy items or work at elevated heights are the most at risk.
+They include:

 If you sustain such an injury, you may experience pain, emotional trauma, and the burden of high medical bills.
 In fact, according to the University of Alabama National Spinal Cord Injury Statistical Center, if a person experiences a spinal cord injury at the age of 25, the estimated lifetime cost of that injury will range from $704,344 to $3.1 million.

 Fortunately, if you sustain the injury while at work, you may be entitled to workers’ compensation.
 Our Quincy neck and spinal cord injury lawyers at Powers & Caccavale can help you understand your legal rights and options.